Adds an object to a bucket. You must have WRITE permissions on a bucket to add an object

 Amazon S3 is a distributed system.
 If it receives multiple write requests for the same object

 simultaneously, it overwrites all but the last object written.
-Amazon S3 does not provide object
+To prevent objects from

 To ensure that data is not corrupted traversing the network, use the